raflisb/backend-service/README.md

 ## Installation

-Please run this command after pull the repo to get all the vendor dependency
+Please run this command after pull the repo to get all the vendor dependencies

 ```bash
 go mod vendor